NET WORTH: $250 million

 HEALTH & HUMAN SERVICES: Ross has been involved with Autism Movement Therapy, Celebrity Fight Night Foundation, Elton John AIDS Foundation, Muhammad Ali Parkinson Center, and United Service Organization.

-LOOKING FORWARD: It’s unclear if Ross, in her late 60s, will ramp up philanthropy via her foundation.
-She may have other more direct avenues of giving, however, and some important gifts may be missing from this rundown.
+LOOKING FORWARD: It’s unclear if Ross, in her 70s, will increase philanthropy via her foundation.
+She may have other more direct avenues of grantmaking, however, and some important grants may be missing from this rundown.

 The Diana Ross Charitable Foundation does not provide a clear avenue of contact but below is an address: